braegel/pacsalyzer/README.md

 # pacsalyzer
-Script for Analyzing a PACS
+Script for analyzing a PACS